 Demolition is complete at our warehouse renovation project in the West Loop.
-Inside the 20,000 square foot adaptive reuse space, we poured a new foundation, constructed an elevator shaft and erected a steel frame that provides support for a new mezzanine.
+Inside the 20,000 square foot adaptive reuse space, we poured a new foundation, constructed an elevator shaft, and erected a steel frame providing support for a new mezzanine.

 Our original concept for the space was to celebrate the former cardboard box use.
 To that end, we created a modular series of office enclosures to reflect the box form.
 The resulting flex space is adaptable for multiple uses depending on the needs of the occupants.

 Warehouse Renovation: Why Adaptive Reuse